Lisa Vanderpump’s Husband Ken Todd Slams Teddi Mellencamp As ‘A F**king Liar’ After Sharing Text Messages

 As fans will recall, Vanderpump accused Mellencamp of gossiping about a dog Kemsley adopted from her animal rescue center, Vanderpump Dogs, during last week’s show.

 When Mellencamp and Vanderpump later reunite for a dinner with the rest of the cast, Mellencamp informs Vanderpump she won’t be pretending everything is okay between them because she’s not a “f**king fake.”
-Right away, Vanderpump tells her co-stars she’s leaving and exits the dinning room.
+Right away, Vanderpump tells her co-stars she’s leaving and exits the dining room.

 During a later scene from the preview, Vanderpump and Todd were seen sitting together at their Beverly Hills home, where Todd shares a series of text messages sent between Mellencamp and their Vanderpump Dogs employee, John Blizzard.